 School To Burtons Lane – West Side

 Swannington School – The school opened in 1862 and was extended with an infants school / mission hall in 1894.
 Read more about the building and maintenance of the school buildings and the school’s history and class photographs.

 Chilli ‘n’ Spice – In 1908 Wyggeston Hospital sold some building plots north of the school.
-The one next to the school became the new Cooperative Society shop in 1908.
+The one next to the school became the new Cooperative Society shop in 1909.
 The premises changed hands and at one time was Holmes butchers, then Four Counties Interiors.
 It is now the popular Chilli’n’Spice restaurant which achieved fame when the band Westlife sent a helicopter to transport a £1,500 takeaway to Manchester.
 Read more about the Swannington Cooperative Shop and the site’s history.

 Centre Cottages – Built around 1909 on plots sold by Wyggeston Hospital in 1908.